Stevan Branovački

-Stevan Branovački (Senta, 13 June 1804 – Novi Sad, 8 February 1880), a descendant of the Branovački family from Senta, was a Serbian lawyer, politician, mayor of Novi Sad, president of Matica Srpska and one of the founders of the Serbian National Theater.
+Stevan Branovački (13 June 1804 – 8 February 1880) was a Serbian lawyer, politician, mayor of Novi Sad, president of Matica Srpska and one of the founders of the Serbian National Theater.

 Biography

-He was born on 13 June 1804 in Senta, where he finished primary school, as well as the first grade of high school, with a private Hungarian tutor.
+A descendant of the Branovački family from Senta, he was born on 13 June 1804 in Senta, where he finished primary school, as well as the first grade of high school, with a private Hungarian tutor.
 He finished the second grade of high school in Subotica, and completed his secondary education in Baja and Szeged, where he also studied philosophy, and law in Požun.
 After graduating in 1826, he served in the Bačka district in Stari Bečej, then in 1828 at the Royal Table in Budapest, where he passed the bar exam with excellent results.
 After that, he opened a law office in Senta.

 Between 1842 and 1848, Branovački was a deputy senator in the magistracy of the Potisk district.
 In 1848, he was elected the district chief of the Solgabir family, which was the first choice in Bačka County for this title from the ranks of people who were not nobles.
 He spent the year 1849 in Zemun and Belgrade, and in 1850 he became the district commissioner, and then the last captain at the Serbian repression district in Bačka.
 After the cessation of the existence of this district in 1857, he became a district judge in Novi Sad.

 In 1851, he came to Novi Sad, where he worked as a lawyer, judge, and Member of Parliament.